Website Search

 The UW-Madison libraries are committed to providing access to all library facilities and collections for people with disabilities.
 Whenever possible, the libraries will select and acquire resources and technologies that are accessible to all in full compliance with the Americans with Disabilities Act.
-For those parts of the historical library collections that are not accessible, the libraries are committed to providing reasonable accommodations and timely access in appropriately reformatted media that are accessible to disabled library users.
+For those parts of the historical library collections that are not accessible, the libraries are committed to providing reasonable accommodations and timely access in appropriately reformatted media that are accessible to library users with disabilities.

 If you need a resource or accommodation that is not listed on this page, please contact Todd Michelson-Ambelang: